ZeusWPI/hydra/api-resto-02.md

   - A new meal type is present: `cold`.
   - Add a new endpoint for salad bowls.
   - API 1.0 has been retired.
+- At some point in 2021 or early 2022, the zeus.ugent.be/hydra endpoint stopped working.
+We could fix it, but we assume most clients have migrated or are able to.

 ## Technical description